“You can do anything you set your mind to.”

 What’s wrong with this common phrase we hear from family members, friends, and coworkers?
 (Other than the fact that sentences should not end with the infinitive?)

-Even though this statement promises a sunny tomorrow, it is simply a lie that society tells us.
-(We’ve talked about those lies, and they always leave us feeling empty–including this one.)
+This statement is full of hope—false hope.
+Even though it promises a sunny tomorrow, it’s simply a lie that society tells us.
+(We’ve talked about those lies, and they always leave us feeling empty—including this lie.)

-This statement is a clear contradiction to one of the most commonly quoted verses.
+This statement is a clear contradiction to one of the most commonly quoted verses:

 I can do all things through Him who strengthens me.
 (Philippians 4:13 NASB)

-We are nothing.
-Christ is everything.
-And yet so many Christians fall for the lie that we can do anything in our own strength…
+We are nothing, but Christ is everything.
+It’s sad that so many Christians fall for the lie that we can do anything in our own strength.
+Our strength is failing, and our minds are depraved.

 With God, we can do anything.
-His strength never fails, and His mind is pure.

 So we built the wall, and the entire wall was joined together to half its height, for the people had a mind to work.
 (Nehemiah 4:6 NASB)

-Kids need to be told that the One Who saved them has all the power.
-We don’t have the strength to do anything, but we serve a God Who does.
+Kids need to be told that the One who saved them has all the power.
+We don’t have the strength to do anything, but we serve a God who does.

 We do need determination.
 A job won’t get done without a little perseverance.
+But it also won’t get done without God’s grace and power.

 You can set your mind to a task, but you should really set your mind on the Savior.
 He’s great at doing the impossible.